VarunShukla07/Reddit-scrapper-task/README.md

-📄 Reddit User Persona Generator
+**📄 Reddit User Persona Generator**
-    This project generates a User Persona from a given Reddit profile by analyzing posts and comments.
+    **This project generates a User Persona from a given Reddit profile by analyzing posts and comments.
-    It outputs a clean .txt file with key communities, vocabulary, and inferred personality traits.
+    It outputs a clean .txt file with key communities, vocabulary, and inferred personality traits.**

 🚀 How It Works :

     1️⃣ Scrapes Reddit posts and comments for a given username 2️⃣ Analyzes the content to build a User Persona 3️⃣ Outputs a .txt file containing the insights

 📂 Project Structure :
-    reddit_user_persona/

     ├── outputs/               # Generated files stored here ├── src/                   # Source code
     │   ├── reddit_scraper.py  # Scrapes Reddit posts/comments via PRAW